kernelle-soft/blizz/README.md

 # Kernelle

-**A Rust-powered AI development toolshed**
+**A Rust-powered, design-to-merge AI development toolshed**

 It's an artificial intelligence gold rush, and let's be honest, there are a hell of a lot of shovels piling up.

+Instead of building yet another shovel to throw on the pile, this repository is essentially a toolshed.
+It takes the pre-existing tools currently at our disposal and pulls them together into something developers can actually use for their every day expectations and workflows:
+- triaging tickets
+- investigation
+- gathering requirements
+- writing clean code and tests
+- merge reviews, both as the assignee and reviewer.

-This repository is a design-to-merge development toolkit meant to accomplish a typical sprint workflow.
-It provides semantically programmed agent rulesets and agent-ready CLIs to automate and aide in the most common stages of development.
+In essence, this repository takes the next logical step software development's been working towards: a design-to-merge development toolkit to accelerate a typical sprint workflow.
+It provides semantically programmed agent rulesets that leverage a suite of human-friendly, agent-ready CLIs to automate and aide in the most common stages of development.

-Kernelle is a collection of Rust tools inspired by the characters living in a human- and robot-populated village called Kernelle, in a world known as Nataal.
 This toolshed's been designed and tested for real-world development, and has been architected to work effectively with AI-powered IDEs like Cursor for both hobby and enterprise development contexts.
+It's designed to accelerate you, not replace you.

 No, this is not AI-generated hype.
 I use these tools myself.
-In fact, I used these tools on themselves to make them much higher quality than I could otherwise do by myself, while still having full say in the way code gets designed and written.
-No exaggeration: the early prototypes of Kernelle were comprised of integration-tested bash scripts that were more legible and more reliable than most of the codebase at my last job.
+In fact, I used these tools on themselves to make them much higher quality than I could otherwise do by myself, while still having full say in the way code gets designed and written. **No exaggeration:** the early prototypes of Kernelle were comprised of integration-tested bash scripts that were more legible and more reliable than most of the codebase at my last job.

-## The World

-It takes a village to write quality software!

-In the world of *The Journey of the Return*, robots are built by a mysterious creator at the summit of Mt.
-Gigabit, and each is orphaned, left to seek belonging and purpose in either the village of Kernelle or the bustling Grand Cluster City.

-Each development tool embodies the spirit and expertise of its namesake character, and pairs with an AI personality layer and workflow rules for use with tools like Cursor.
+## Who Is This For?

+**Solo Developers:** Use what you need, ignore what you don't.
+Jerrod for MR reviews, Blizz for personal knowledge management, Violet for local code quality.
+Everything runs locally - no team buy-in required.

+**Small Teams:** Share Blizz insights through a team repository.
+Use Jerrod on both sides of MR workflows (as reviewer and resolver).
+Rust's performance handles team-scale insight stores without breaking a sweat.

+**Enterprise Teams:** Deploy the full toolkit across development teams.
+Set up automated Adam jobs in CI/CD to curate and prune a company-wide global insights cache.
+Jerrod scales to handle high-volume MR workflows while maintaining audit trails and traceability that enterprise security teams love.

+The beauty? **You can start solo and scale up organically.** Begin with local tools, add team sharing when ready, expand to enterprise automation when it makes sense.
+No forced adoption, no vendor lock-in.

 ## Meet The Team